 While the 1,111 carat rough colorless diamond can still not be valued due to its large size a giant rough pink diamond is found and up for auction.
 Colored diamonds are compared to colorless diamonds a lot more rare to find.
 Therefore this 23.16 carat rough pink colored diamond is a very unusual finding.
-The pink diamond is found in the Williamson mine located at Tanzania, explaining the name “The Williamson Pink”.
+The rough pink diamond is found in the Williamson mine located at Tanzania, explaining the name “The Williamson Pink”.

 “The Williamson” will be auctioned in Antwerp on December 11.
 The owner will have the option to name the pink diamond.
 Which name would you give this pink colored diamond?